-I have been an environmental educator in one form or another my entire life (click to open my resume in a new window).
+I have been an environmental educator in one form or another my entire life (click here to open my resume in a new window).

-Most recently, I was the executive director of a non-profit environmental education organization, where I designed, implemented and executed environmental programs for students from every imaginable background and age group.
+Before I began writing full time, I was the executive director of a non-profit environmental education organization, where I designed, implemented and executed environmental programs for students from every imaginable background and age group.

 I have led about 5,000 miles worth of guided nature hikes and reached tens of thousands of people through live animal programs.